MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclientshell-isremoteprogramclientinstalled.md

 ## <a name="property-value"></a>Eigenschaftswert

-Ruft ab, ob der Remotedesktopverbindung-Client (RDC) die RemoteApp-Funktionalit채t unterst체tzt.
+Ruft ab, ob der Remotedesktopverbindung -Client (RDC) remoteApp-Funktionen unterst체tzt.

 ## <a name="requirements"></a>Anforderungen